Taking the wraps off RHI for homeowners: an air source heat pump.

 - Ground source heat pumps: 30,000 kWh

 So, properties whose heat demand is greater than these values will not receive RHI payments for heat output over these limits.
 The heat demand is calculated according to the Energy Performance Certificate for the property.
-Solar thermal systems will not have a heat demand limit; the output of these is calculated based on the Microgeneration Certification Scheme (MCS) certificate for the particular system.
+Solar thermal systems do not have a heat demand limit; the output of these is calculated based on the Microgeneration Certification Scheme (MCS) certificate for the particular system.

 Metering and monitoring of heat pumps

-New entrants to the scheme will be required to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
+New entrants to the scheme are required to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
 Input can be measured simply by a meter built into the heat pump (an 'on-board' meter) or one connected in the external circuit feeding the heat pump.

-A more complex set of rules will determine if and when future tariff rates are reduced for newcomers to the RHI scheme.
+A complex set of rules determine if and when future tariff rates are reduced for newcomers to the RHI scheme.
 Any tariff cuts will be announced by BEIS three months in advance, based on whether or not certain thresholds for technology deployment and/or expenditure on RHI payments have been exceeded.

 A factsheet summarizing the change to the Domestic RHI scheme, and giving worked examples of how tariff payments are calculated, is available from the Ofgem website, which also has full details of both domestic and non-domestic RHI.